-In the cave at Taktsang, Trungpa Rinpoche let the uncertainty build and build.
-And a breakthrough occurred.
-As a result of this breakthrough, Chögyam Trungpa Rinpoche went on to become a dharma pioneer.
+As a result of the breakthrough in the cave at Taktsang, Chögyam Trungpa Rinpoche went on to become a dharma pioneer.
 He lived up to the name Chögyam, “Ocean of Dharma,” and left behind a voluminous and varied corpus of teachings.
 Right now, you can download eight volumes of his Collected Works to an iPad or Kindle, some 4,500 pages, covering all manner of Buddhist practice, history, art, education, poetry, theater, war, and politics.
 There are other published books waiting to form future volumes of the Collected Works and more than a hundred potential books to be created from transcripts of his teachings between his arrival in America in 1970 and his death in 1987.
 He is the author of a small shelf of seminal bestsellers that have shaped how the West understands dharma, such as Meditation in Action, Cutting Through Spiritual Materialism, The Myth of Freedom, Journey Without Goal, and Shambhala: The Sacred Path of the Warrior.
 His archive is a treasury of calligraphy, painting, photography, and film, as well as audio and video of many teaching events.
 Here we will dip our toe into this ocean.

 There are many stories of Trungpa Rinpoche’s life, but focusing there can mislead.
 You may conclude “you had to be there.”
 In fact, no one can claim to have been there for more than a modest slice of the amazing amount of teaching he packed into his forty-eight years.
 He lived to leave a legacy, so that far into the future people could experience the dharma he taught not as an artifact of a past time and place, but always as “fresh-baked bread.”